BumbleBee0819/Estimating_mechanical_properties_of_cloth/MLDS_Experiment/README.md

 3. We provided [codes](https://github.com/BumbleBee0819/Estimating_mechanical_properties_of_cloth/tree/master/MLDS_Experiment/DataAnalysis) for plotting the perceptual scales recovered by MLDS.
    * [DataAnalysis_MLDS.m](https://github.com/BumbleBee0819/Estimating_mechanical_properties_of_cloth/tree/master/MLDS_Experiment/DataAnalysis/DataAnalysis_MLDS.m): This code needs to be run first, it creates "mydata.txt" to be used by [Plot_MLDS.R](https://github.com/BumbleBee0819/Estimating_mechanical_properties_of_cloth/tree/master/MLDS_Experiment/DataAnalysis/Plot_MLDS.R)
-   * [Plot_MLDS.R](https://github.com/BumbleBee0819/Estimating_mechanical_properties_of_cloth/tree/master/MLDS_Experiment/DataAnalysis/Plot_MLDS.R): This code plots the individual percetual scale for each participant and the average perceptual scale for all participants.
+   * [Plot_MLDS.R](https://github.com/BumbleBee0819/Estimating_mechanical_properties_of_cloth/tree/master/MLDS_Experiment/DataAnalysis/Plot_MLDS.R): This code plots the individual perceptual scale for each participant and the average perceptual scale for all participants.
 ## Contact
 If you have any questions, please contact "wb1918a@american.edu".